I offer supervision to counsellors and other professionals working with adults, adolescents and children.

 My approach is integrative and relational, relying mainly on psychodynamic and humanistic theories (Mitchell’s relational psychoanalysis, Kohut’s self-psychology, Klein’s object-relations theory and relational Gestalt/existential psychotherapy (as per Buber and Spinelli).
 For me, working relationally means that the therapist does not attempt to remain a ’blank screen’, but instead acknowledges his/her own humanness – and therefore, their own human fallibility.

-Although I use mainly psychodynamic and humantistic approaches in my own work, I also have a background in CBT (cognitive behavioural therapy), ACT (acceptance and commitment therapy) and transactional analysis.
-I have also completed additional training in mindfulness-based stress-reduction (MBSR).
+Although I use mainly psychodynamic and humantistic approaches in my own work, I also have a background in CBT (cognitive behavioural therapy), transactional analysis and mindfulness.